 - Main branches to the breast: lateral thoracic artery, pectoral branch of thoracoacromial artery

-- Posterior intercostal artery (supply to the lateral part of the breast)
+- Posterior intercostal arteries (supply to the lateral part of the breast)

 The venous drainage of the female breast mostly mimics the arteries.
 The blood drains mainly into the axillary vein, but there is some drainage into the internal thoracic vein.